CSCfi/sda-filesystem/README.md

 go install: no install location for directory /home/<user>/sd-connect-fuse-master/vendor/github.com/therecipe/qt/bluetooth outside GOPATH
 	For more details see: 'go help gopath'
 ```
-These are ok as and are cause as of go 1.16+
+These are ok and are caused as of go 1.14+
 ```
 go command now verifies that the main module's vendor/modules.txt file is consistent with its go.mod file.
 ```